Synchronization of multiple clock domains

 clock domain (

-) (see the Operation section below).
+CLOCK_BOOTTIME) (see the Operation section below).

-across two different TraceWriter
+Collisions of timestamp_clock_id across two different TraceWriter sequences

 are okay.
 E.g., two data sources, unaware of each other, can both use clock ID